spaceshelter/orbitar/docs/api/oauth2/README.md

 | `/api/v1/post/create`    | `post`, `post:create`    |
 | `/api/v1/site/subscribe` | `site`, `site:subscribe` |

-When requesting scopes, you should request the most specific scope needed for your application.
-The system will automatically minimize redundant scopes (e.g., if you request both `user` and `user:profile`, only the more general `user` scope will be used since it already includes `user:profile` access).
+When requesting scopes, ask for the most specific scope your application needs.
+The system will automatically remove redundant scopes.
+For example, if you request both `user` and `user:profile`, only the more general `user` scope will be used because it already includes `user:profile` access.

 ## Security Best Practices